WpHeadless/wpheadless/README.md

 There two executable files in project root: `./docker-compose` - docker-compose wrapper and `./run-task` - runner for scripted tasks from `tasks/` inside docker containers.

-Use `run-task` script to install wp-headless.
+Use `run-task` script to install WpHeadless.

 ```
 Usage: ./run-task [OPTIONS] install

 Options:
-  --domain          : Domain to install wp-headless on.
+  --domain          : Domain to install WpHeadless on.
 Default: localhost.
   --admin-email     : Admin user email.
 Default webmaster@example.com or webmaster@${DOMAIN} when DOMAIN is set.
   --admin-password  : Wordpress admin password.
 If not given a random password will be generated.
   --stage           : Production or development.
 Default: development.